eknigge/tx_dwgs/docs/source/front-end.md

  ### Design Choices
  We decided to create a React application via the NextJS framework.
 We initialized the NextJS framework with the `app` directory.

+ ### General Structure
+- The `front-end` directory holds all the code for the UI.
+- Within the `front-end` directory, the `app` folder holds all the code for the views, components, and styling.
+    - Per NextJS standards, the `page.jsx` file in the `app` directory is the default/landing view, and other routes/views are defined in subdirectories of the `app` directory.
+    - Resuable components exist within the `components` directory.
+    - All styles are defined within the `globals.css` file.

 ## Views
 ### Search
 The default view which allows any user to query the transmission drawing database and view the results.
-See the API documentation **Response** section for details on what responses will be returned from different queries.
+See the API documentation **Response** section for details on what responses will be returned from different query inputs.

 ### Data
 Provides insights and analysis of the transmission drawing data.

 ### Admin
-Allows users with appropriate credentials to perform all CRUD actions on the transmission drawing database.
+Currently allows users with a valid API key to perform Delete actions on search result records.

 ## GitHub Action Workflows
+*To be added.*
 ### ESLint
+*To be added.*